-- I.D.2.d) security and safety measures appropriate to the participating site: and.
-(Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+(Core) I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
-(Core) - I.D.4.
+(Core) I.D.4.
 The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) - I.D.4.a) Patient Population - I.D.4.a).(1)

-The patient population must have a variety of clinical problems and stages of diseases, and must include a full range of patients with advanced or complex heart failure.

-(Core) - I.D.4.a).(2) There must be patients of each gender, with a broad age range, including geriatric patients.
-(Core)

-I.D.4.a).(3) A sufficient number of patients must be available to enable each fellow to achieve the required educational outcomes.

-(Core

-This must include:

-I.D.4.a).(3).(a) 200 hospitalized patients per year diagnosed with heart failure, including both pre- and post-transplant patients and patients with ventricular assist devices; and, (Core)

-I.D.4.a).(3).(b) ambulatory patients, including patients with heart failure, transplants, and mechanical circulatory support.
-(Core)
+(Core) I.D.4.a) Patient Population I.D.4.a).(1) The patient population must have a variety of clinical problems and stages of diseases, including short- and long-term sleep disorders.
+(Core) I.D.4.a).(2) There must be patients of each gender, with a broad age range, including infants, children, adolescents, and geriatric patients.
+(Core) I.D.4.a).(3) A sufficient number of patients must be available to enable each fellow to achieve the required educational outcomes.
+I.D.4.a).(4) There must be patients with the major categories of sleep disorders, including: I.D.4.a).(4).(a) circadian rhythm sleep disorders; (Detail) I.D.4.a).(4).(b) idiopathic hypersomnia; (Detail) I.D.4.a).(4).(c) insomnia; (Detail) I.D.4.a).(4).(d) narcolepsy; (Detail) I.D.4.a).(4).(e) parasomnias; (Detail) I.D.4.a).(4).(f) sleep problems related to other factors and diseases, including medications, and psychiatric and medical disorders; (Detail) I.D.4.a).(4).(g) sleep-related breathing disorders; and, (Detail) I.D.4.a).(4).(h) sleep-related movement disorders.
+(Detail)

-I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
-It should be structured to optimize education for all learners present.
+- I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+It should be structured to optimize education for all learners present. - I.E.1.
 Fellows should contribute to the education of residents in core programs, if present.
 (Core)